acampbell3000/grails-picasa/README.txt

         controller = "picasa"
     }

-The next step is to provide the neccessary configuration your SMTP server details.
+The next step is to provide the neccessary configuration and your Google Picasa Web Album account details.
 The configuration is available in the grails-app/conf/Config.groovy file.
 The existing example represents a standard configuration.
 Please update as required.

 ------------------------
 Further documentation: